pedadasaikrishna/pedadasaikrishna/README.md

       solutions that solve real-world problems and love diving deep into models, algorithms, and innovation.
 Curious by nature and committed to lifelong learning, I continuously enhance my skills to stay ahead in AI.
-I'm also experienced in <strong>MERN</strong> Stack Development, building responsive web apps that deliver great user experiences.
+I'm also experienced in MERN  Stack Development, building responsive web apps that deliver great user experiences.

 ---